 Two very different things that are made that much more difficult in life during a pandemic when stress is higher, access to fresh groceries may be limited and every day is blurs-day.

 Creating a new habit is an intentional process.
 If you want to exercise every day, you have to plan out what time you’re going to exercise, what kind of exercise you’re going to do, what equipment you need to have.
 You need to clear your schedule and get your clothes picked out.
 You need to time your food around the workout, so you’re properly fueled and make sure you drink enough water to be hydrated, but not too much so it’s sloshing around in your belly when you’re doing burpees…

 Exercising every day doesn’t just happen.

 As it is with all health habits.
 At the end of this 4-week series, you will have a clear foundation for building a sustainable and healthy lifestyle – and a community of positive support to keep you accountable beyond the last class.
 Join functional nutritionist and health coach, Jesse Haas for a deep dive into these topics:

 Mondays; Jan 18th, 25th and Feb 1st and 8th

 (2 sliding scale seats available with priority given to BIPOC and/or GLBTQ+ individual – email Jesse to learn more).

-- Planning and Preparing Delicious Food: Meal planning is this super not-sexy habit that makes all those healthy eating aspirations actually happen.
+- Making a Meal Planning Habit: Meal planning is this super not-sexy habit that makes all those healthy eating aspirations actually happen.